openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 As the primary extension, OpenID for Verifiable Presentations introduces the VP Token as a container to enable End-Users to present Verifiable Presentations to Verifiers using the Wallet.
 A VP Token contains one or more Verifiable Presentations in the same or different Credential formats.

 This specification supports any Credential format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA] (VCDM), [@ISO.18013-5] (mdoc), [@!I-D.ietf-oauth-sd-jwt-vc] (SD-JWT VC), and [@Hyperledger.Indy] (AnonCreds).
 Credentials of multiple formats can be presented in the same transaction.
-The examples given in the main part of this specification use W3C Verifiable Credentials, while examples in other Credential formats are given in (#alternative_credential_formats).
+The examples given in the main part of this specification use W3C Verifiable Credentials, while examples in other Credential formats are given in (#format_specific_parameters).

 Implementations can use any pre-existing OAuth 2.0 Grant Type and Response Type in conjunction with this specification to support different deployment architectures.